 Because of the way brachycephaly flattens the back of the skull, your baby’s head might be higher at the back instead of smooth and round like the dotted line shown below.
 This ‘pointed’ shape can also be typical of babies who experienced external force from forceps or vacuum extraction at birth.

-For more information or to book a free, no-obligation consultation with a clinician, contact us on 0330 100 1800.
+For more information or to book a free, no-obligation pre-assessment with a clinician, contact us on 0330 100 1800.